kingharrison/cheer-scoring/README.md

 Medium - 6
 Large - 7

+Based off skill categories we multiple or divide the divisor based off the nature of the skill.
+For tumbling / jumps, we multiple the divisor by 3 to meet the divisor threshold.
+For baskets and stunts we keep the divisor as is.
+For pyramid we divide the number by 2 (and round to the next whole).

 ### Counting Skills For Skill Difficulty Scoring

 Each performed skill for a classification is counted towards a total for a category.
 This means skills can be done in the routine at any time with any lettered skill level and be counted towards the total.
+You are not penalized for doing skills in any particular order by lack of difficulty or grouping them together.

 ### Awarding Points For Skills Performed

+Once all the skills for each skill category are counted and listed, we can now award points.
+We need enough counted skills to meet our divisor threshold.
+Your highest rated skills (as long as they meet the divisor threshold) are counted first.
+Your points are awarded from that first threshold, and always the highest first.
+If you do not have enough counted skills at the highest level to meet a threshold, the remaining skills are dropped down and grouped in the next skill category.
+Accumulating until we have enough to meet the divisor threshold.
+This allows scoring to have no cap.

 ### Point Decay

+Every time you meet the divisor threshold for a skill, you are awarded points.
+The next time you are awarded points the amount has decreased for the skill category.
+This creates a natural point asymptope.
+There is no theoretical end, but each amount gets progressively harder to get to.

+### Points Examples

+For the purposes of simplicity and our western bias to base 10 numbers, the skill category scoring will trend towards an asymptope of 15 (adding up to 90, and leaving 10 points availabe for the listed below).

+We can use averages to figure out the average amount of skills performed per category, and use that to create our A level scoring.
+Each subsequent iteration can raise the value by .1.
+And then each subsequent scoring divisor can drop the amount available.

 ### Execution Scoring